PatriciaGauntt/BookNest/README.md

 It provides a clean, intuitive interface for browsing, searching, managing, and locating every book in our personal collection.
 The app communicates with an Express/MongoDB backend API to perform all CRUD operations.

-## Features
+## Key Features

-🔎 Search Books by title, series, or author
+🔎 Advanced Book Search & Filtering — search by title, author, or series and filter by room/location at the same time

+📊 Sortable & Paginated Results — sort books by title, author, or series (ascending/descending) and browse large collections with easy next/previous navigation

-📘 View Detailed Book Information including room, bookcase, and shelf
+📘 Detailed Book Views — see complete book information, including room, bookcase, and shelf location

-✏️ Update and Manage Books directly from the UI
+✏️ Create, Update, and Manage Books — add new books or edit existing entries directly from the UI

-💬 Add and Delete Comments on individual books
+💬 Book Comments System — add and delete comments on individual books

-📍 Location Mapping System to help you find exactly where a book lives
+📍 Location Mapping System — a structured room, bookcase, and shelf system that helps you find exactly where a book lives

+🧭 Clear Navigation Flow — intuitive links between Home, Overview, Search, Details, Edit, and Comments

+⚠️ Inline Validation & User Feedback — helpful hints and messages guide users when required fields are missing

+♿ Accessibility-Friendly UI — semantic HTML and ARIA labels improve usability for screen readers

+🧼 Clean, Consistent UI Design — shared styles, themed colors, and reusable components across the app

-🚀 Fully integrated with the BookNest backend API
+🚀 Fully Integrated Backend API — seamless communication with the BookNest backend for data persistence

 ## About the BookNest Project